joinpursuit/Pursuit-Core-Web/full_stack_express/intro-to-express-response/README.md

   response.send("Hello World");
 });
 ```

-**Thought Questions**

-- How do we access this route?
-- What is the URL?
-- What kind of response will we get?

 Finally, let's turn on our app so it is always listening for requests.
 We're going to use port 3003.
 We can typically use any port between 3000 and 9999, as they are not being used by other apps on your computer.
 When you put your app on the internet, this port will be configured for you.